NSHE Fostering Success Initiative

 These core strategies, informed by national best practices in supporting students who have experienced foster care with reaching their college goals, better equip the statewide network to achieve the initiative’s mission and ultimate vision.

-1. improve its own ability to effectively support young people who have experienced foster care with college planning, preparation, access, transition, and persistence activities
+1. Improve its own ability to effectively support young people who have experienced foster care with college planning, preparation, access, transition, and persistence activities;

 Statewide network members, particularly the core members who make up the Nevada Fostering Higher Education Committee, engage in three key activities that align with the system-level core strategies and promote the success of our students who have experienced foster care: